How to Identify and Control Brown Recluse Spiders

-Brown recluse identification is important because the spiders (Loxosceles reclusa) possess a bite that can be a serious threat to humans.
-It's possible that you may have them living in your basement.
-Brown recluse identification is essential!
+Brown recluse identification is important because these spiders (Loxosceles reclusa) possess a bite that can be a serious threat to humans.
+They are common and widespread, especially in the South, so it's possible that you may have them living in your basement.
 Global warming has increased this animal's range to the point where it may be found anywhere in the lower 48 states.
-It lives in dark corners, coming out to hunt during the night, and this is often when people get bitten.
 The bite is initially painless, but in some cases the venom triggers a necrotizing process that may destroy large amounts of tissue.
 The bite is rarely fatal but it may result in permanent scarring.

 *WARNING* Some images in this guide may be disturbing to some readers!